 Selling property below Guidance Value?

-If a Seller sells a property at a price which is lower than the guidance value, then capital gains is calculated as per guidance value
+If a Seller sells a property at a price which is lower than the Guidance Value, the government considers the Guidance Value as the “Full Value of Consideration.”
+Consequently, Capital Gains tax is calculated as per the government rate, not the actual sale price.

 Palm Meadows Guidance Value: Click Here